grange85/ahfow-database/_galaxie-500-shows/1990/1990-11-21-galaxie-500-trefcentrum-vk-brussels-belgium.md

   "When Will You Come Home",
   "Sorry",
   "Melt Away",
-  "Listen the Snow is Falling"
+  "Listen, the Snow Is Falling"
   ]
 show-date: 1990-11-21
 category: 1990